Baylor > Religion > Faculty > A. Christian van Gorder

 Phone: (254) 710-6339

 Christian van Gorder was born in Pittsburgh in 1960, the third child of a lawyer-farmer and a schoolteacher from Southern Germany.
-He finished courses in English Literature and Biblical Studies at Oral Roberts University and World Religions at Asbury Theological Seminary before completing his doctorate in Muslim and Christian Relations at the Queen's University of Belfast, Ireland.
+He finished courses in English Literature and Biblical Studies at the University of Pittsburgh and Oral Roberts University and World Religions at Asbury Theological Seminary before completing his doctorate in Muslim and Christian Relations at the Queen's University of Belfast, Ireland.
 Christian has also completed courses at the American Hellenic University in Greece, Trinity College in Dublin, Ireland and the National University of Singapore.
-He is fluent in Chinese and lived in Western China for six years where he taught intercultural studies at the Yunnan University in Kunming.
+He lived in Western China for six years where he taught intercultural studies at the Yunnan University in Kunming.
 Christian also worked for four years for a Dutch human rights organization serving persecuted Christians based in the Netherlands called Open Doors International.
-Christian is an ordained Pastor with the American Baptist Churches and served as Associate Pastor in Burton, Michigan and Interim Pastor in Conneaut, Pennsylvania.
 Christian taught World Religions for seven years at Messiah College in Central Pennsylvania before coming to Baylor in 2004 to focus on Islamic Studies as well as to continue to teach introductory courses in the World's Religions.
-Christian is married to Vivian and has six healthy children, Patrick, Brendan, Keegan, Sean Michael, Tatijana, and Gretchen.
+Christian is married to Vivian and has seven wonderful children, Patrick, Brendan, Keegan, Sean Michael, Tatijana, Gretchen, and Andrew.

 Professional Awards and Activities: